TheoKouzelis/TheoKouzelis.github.io/_posts/2015-03-29-angularjs-seo.markdown

 The team decided to continue with prerender hoping it would fix other search engines if Google had dropped support.

 Adding prerender to our setup was easy and re-fetching the Google bot fixed the indexes with errors.
-I would recommend prerender to anyone trying to reliable index a JavaScript heavy site.
+I would recommend prerender to anyone trying to reliably index a JavaScript heavy site.